-- drowsiness, dizziness, blurred vision or difficulty focussing your eyes, especially when treatment is started or the dose is increased
+- Drowsiness, dizziness, blurred vision or difficulty focusing your eyes, especially when treatment is started or the dose is increased.

-- · palpitations

-- · rash, hives

-- light-headedness, especially when you get up too quickly from a sitting or lying position
+- Lightheadedness, especially when you get up too quickly from a sitting or lying position.

-- dry mouth
+- Dry mouth

-- · altered sense of taste

-- problems with urinating (passing water)
+- Difficulty urinating (passing water)

-- · dry or sticky eyes
+- Dry or sticky eyes if you wear contact lenses

-- constipation or diarrhoea
+- Constipation

-- · sweating or hot flushes
+- · Sweating or hot flushes

-- weight gain
+- Increased appetite and weight gain

-- · tired feeling
+- Tired feeling and mental dullness

-- · feeling of unrest or anxiety
+- · Feeling of unrest or anxiety

-- · hallucinations, feeling very confused

-- euphoria (strong feeling of happiness)

-- · disturbed sleep
+- Disturbed sleep or nightmares

-- aggression
+- Shakiness or trembling

-- · suicidal thinking and behaviour

-- mood swings

-- · prickly skin

-- nausea (feeling sick), vomiting, loss of appetite or weight loss
+- Nausea (feeling sick), vomiting, loss of appetite or weight loss

-- headache

-- · reduced sexual desire

-- hairloss
+- · Sores in the mouth or on the Tongue

-- dark skin (hyperpigmentation)
+- Headache

-- swelling (generalised or local)